 Join Us in Celebrating the Eagles Who Soared Beyond

-The 2025 Eagle Excellence Awards nominations are now closed.
+The 2026 Eagle Excellence Awards nominations are closed.
+Please stay tuned for the 2027 nominations to open.

 For nearly three decades, the Division of Student Affairs has celebrated the incredible impact of our students, student organizations and their advisors on our university and in our surrounding communities.
 The Eagle Excellence Awards program is jointly hosted by the Office of Leadership and Community Engagement and the Office of Student Activities.
 Join us as we continue this tradition of honoring leadership, dedication and achievements in ceremonies held on both the Statesboro and Savannah campuses.